-From 2017 to 2018 we are proud to be presenting three performances of a new work by alumnus Benjamin Till, charting the course of the river Nene and celebrating the people and places of the river valley, as it flows from Badby to the sea.
+From 2017 to 2018 we are proud to have presented three performances of a new work by alumnus Benjamin Till, charting the course of the river Nene and celebrating the people and places of the river valley, as it flows from Badby to the sea.

-The performance will include members of the County Youth Orchestra, County Youth Choir, County Youth Brass Band and a massed choir of singers from partner schools in Northamptonshire, Peterborough and Rutland.
-On this page you can find resources including sound files and letters associated with the performances.
+The performances included members of the County Youth Orchestra, County Youth Choir, County Youth Brass Band and a massed choir of singers from partner schools in Northamptonshire, Peterborough and Rutland.
+Over 1600 young people were involved in this project.

 World Premiere: 14 November 2017

-The world premiere performance at the Music for Youth Proms in the Royal Albert Hall:
+The world premiere performance at the Music for Youth Proms in the Royal Albert Hall.
+Video footage courtesy of Black Swan Film and Video.

 - Derngate Big Sing: Nene, 8 March 2018